 The most common time to experience bleeding is in the first trimester.
 Most women who have bleeding early in pregnancy go on to have healthy babies.
 However, heavy bleeding and bleeding that lasts for days can be a sign of a problem and should be evaluated.
 Possible causes of bleeding include:

-Miscarriage—The biggest concern regarding bleeding early in pregnancy is a miscarriage.
-Miscarriages occur in 15 to 20 percent of all pregnancies so bleeding that is heavy, more than a period or lasts for more than a few days, should be evaluated to make sure the pregnancy is progressing normally.
+Miscarriage.
+The biggest concern regarding bleeding early in pregnancy is a miscarriage.
+Miscarriages occur in 15% to 20% of all pregnancies so bleeding that is heavy, more than a period or lasts for more than a few days, should be evaluated to make sure the pregnancy is progressing normally.
 Half of patients with bleeding in the first trimester will miscarry.
-A miscarriage is diagnosed with an ultrasound exam to look for the fetal heart beat.
+A miscarriage is diagnosed with an ultrasound exam to look for the fetal heartbeat.

-Ectopic Pregnancy—This occurs when the embryo implants outside of the uterus, usually in the fallopian tube.
-Ectopic pregnancy occurs in only 2 percent of pregnancies but can be a life-threatening condition.
+Ectopic pregnancy.
+This occurs when the embryo implants outside of the uterus, usually in the fallopian tube.
+Ectopic pregnancy occurs in only 2% of pregnancies but can be a life-threatening condition.
 If the embryo keeps growing within the tube, it can rupture and cause serious bleeding.
 The diagnosis is made with an ultrasound exam and checking pregnancy hormone levels.
-An ectopic pregnancy is highly likely if the pregnancy is not seen in the uterus with a vaginal ultrasound exam at 5 ½ to 6 weeks and your hCG hormone level is greater than 2000 IU/L. This condition requires immediate treatment with medication or surgery.
+An ectopic pregnancy is highly likely if the pregnancy is not seen in the uterus with a vaginal ultrasound exam at 5-½ to 6 weeks and your hCG hormone level is 2,000-3,500 IU/L. This condition requires immediate treatment with medication or surgery.

 Bleeding later in pregnancy is more serious and should usually be evaluated by your doctor.
 Possible causes include: